mvslovers/brexx370/docs/source/fss.rst

 ---------------------

-To use FSS functions in BREXX, you must import the FSS API library from BREXX.RXLIB, address and initialise it by a call to FSSINIT, be aware that FSS is a host command application that requires an ADRESS FSS command, it is sufficient to use it once at the beginning.
+To use FSS functions in BREXX, you must import the FSS API library from BREXX.{brexx_version}.RXLIB, address and initialise it by a call to FSSINIT, be aware that FSS is a host command application that requires an ADRESS FSS command, it is sufficient to use it once at the beginning.
 From this time on all host, commands are directed to FSS.
 If it happens to be and